GuanhuiGuan/cwgcf-api/README.md

 P0

-- Modify GetPosts so that it finds all user profiles and return them with the response
+- [DONE] Modify GetPosts so that it finds all user profiles and return them with the response
 - Rank Posts by votes and latest active time(new field to be added)
 - Pinned Post